 Applying Pattern Recognition

-To form dynamic clusters, Resolution Intelligence Cloud stores the patterns that match the incoming signals, and merges into a single Situation.
-Whenever a new signal is received, Resolution Intelligence Cloud evaluates it against any matching patterns and attaches that signal to an active Situation, if it matches with that Situation pattern.
-If the received signal does not match with the existing patterns of an situation, then a new Situation is created with respective to that signal.
+To form dynamic clusters, Resolution Intelligence Cloud stores the patterns that match the incoming signals, and merges them into a single Situation.
+Whenever a new signal is received, Resolution Intelligence Cloud evaluates it against any matching patterns and attaches that signal to an active Situation, if it matches that Situation pattern.
+If the received signal does not match the existing patterns of a Situation, then a new Situation is created with respect to that signal.
 The matching patterns determine the Situation title with the widest time window.

-As Resolution Intelligence Cloud receives the signals from different sources, the process continuous until all pattern evaluation is completed, and the detailed information is available for every Situation.
+As the Resolution Intelligence Cloud receives signals from different sources, the process continues until all pattern evaluations are completed, and detailed information is available for every Situation.
 No new signals are added to a Situation when all pattern windows have elapsed.
-All matching signals determine the life cycle of a Situation, and the Situation is in open state, till all signals are resolved.
+All matching signals determine the life cycle of a Situation, and the Situation is in open state until all signals are resolved.

 For example, you can create patterns that correlate: